 For example, the client who asked us this question had just published one of our articles that gained 37 inbound links.
 Now not all of the links were from Fast Company, but there were a few good ones.

 It would have cost him tens of thousands of dollars to buy that many links.
 However, if you have a solid company blog and frequently updated articles, then it might be time to invest in some good old fashioned link building to gain more high quality links.

 Google’s ranking factors dictate whether or not your content shows up in search results, and if it doesn’t, you’ve got a big problem.
-One of the most important of those factors?
-Link building.
+One of those factors is link building.

 In simple terms, link building is the process of implementing strategies that get other websites to link back to yours.
 It’s a long-game strategy — link building requires methodical time, effort, and consistency to pay off.
-But once it does, you’ll see big results in your content performance.
+But once it does, you can see results that improve your content performance.

 - It’s essential that you vet the sites you use in your link building strategy for quality and relevance.